Pentoxyverine

 Pentoxyverine (rINN) or carbetapentane is an antitussive (cough suppressant) commonly used for cough associated with illnesses like common cold.
-It is sold over-the-counter in the United States as Solotuss, or in combination with other medications, especially decongestants.
+It is sold over-the-counter as Solotuss, or in combination with other medications, especially decongestants.
 One such product is Certuss, a combination of guaifenesin and pentoxyverine.
+The drug has been available in the form of drops, suspensions and suppositories.

-The drug is available in the form of drops, suspensions and suppositories.
+It was formerly available over-the-counter in United States.
+However, the U.S. Food & Drug Administration ruled in 1987 that pentoxyverine was not generally recognized as safe and effective and ordered it to be removed from the over-the-counter market.

 Uses

 The drug is used for the treatment of dry cough associated with conditions such as common cold, bronchitis or sinusitis.
 Like codeine and other antitussives, it relieves the symptom, but does not heal the illness.
 No controlled clinical trials regarding the efficiency of pentoxyverine are available.

 Pharmacologists use the substance as a selective agonist at the sigma-1 receptor in animal and in vitro experiments.

 Contraindications

 Pentoxyverine is contraindicated in persons with bronchial asthma or other kinds of respiratory insufficiency (breathing difficulties), as well as angle-closure glaucoma.
 No data are available for the use of pentoxyverine during pregnancy, lactation, or children under two years of age, wherefore the drug must not be used under these circumstances.

 Antitussive drugs are not useful in patients with extensive phlegm production because they prevent coughing up the phlegm.